Sparkling Sangria is a refreshing drink, perfect for starting your New Year’s Eve celebrations with a group of friends.

 - Fill a 1 and ½ liter (50 ounce) pitcher ⅓ full of ice.

-- Add the cranberries, orange and lemon along with any of the accumulated juice.
+- Add the raspberries, blackberries, strawberries, blueberries, orange and lemon along with any of the accumulated juice.

 - Pour in the bubbly.